Charles2530/Meteorological_prediction_platform/readme.md

 ### How to use

-convey need:
+#### convey need
 ```
 - [ ] What front end need
 ```
+which appears like:
+- [ ] What front end need

-feedback
+#### API feedback
 ```
 - [ ] What front end need
 - what can back end give
 - what can back end give
 - ...
 ```

-if satisfied:
+which appears like:
+- [ ] What front end need
+- what can back end give
+- what can back end give

+#### satisfied
+if satisfing front's requirement, tick the box
 ```
 - [X] What front end need
 - ...
 ```
+which appears like:
+- [X] What front end need
+- ...

-otherwise, gives more specific requirement
+otherwise, gives more specific requirement with some other ways